 Bedtime Tips For An Athlete:

 The word athlete may bring images of gold medals and trophies to mind, but the truth is that anyone who exercises can benefit from these tips.

 When you carefully time your daily exercise, you can better match your body’s natural patterns each day and find a more restful sleep schedule with more deep sleep.

 Your brain and body need time to wind down from the day.
 That’s why a 30-minute pre-bedtime routine can help you prepare for bed and find more restful sleep.

-The Henry Ford Health System suggests that either a hot or cold shower could help you sleep better.
+Studies suggest that either a hot or cold shower could help you sleep better.
 Ice baths and cryotherapy have long been a critical tool in muscle recovery for athletes, as it can reduce inflammation and hasten recovery times.

 Heat therapy can also be very effective, relaxing muscles and reducing inflammation.
 However, if you choose a hot shower or bath, be sure to properly hydrate before bed to counteract the effects of both the heat and your earlier workout.

 Try both to see which works better for your body chemistry.

 For many, Gatorade and similar drinks are a go-to for a post-workout refresher, but this could actually do more harm than good.
 The average Gatorade contains 450 milligrams of sugar per liter; the average Powerade has 225 milligrams.
 Sugar-filled drinks such as these can prevent sleep and keep you up at night if you drink them too close to bedtime.

 Breathing and meditation exercises are an underrated, but extremely effective way to promote better sleep.
 They have also emerged as a key treatment for coronavirus because it is an easy way for you to strengthen your lungs.